rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

   Logic to run PgOSM Flex within Docker.

 Options:
-  --layerset TEXT     Layer set from PgOSM Flex to load. e.g. run-all
+  --layerset TEXT       Layer set from PgOSM Flex to load.  [default:
-                      [default: (run-all);required]
+                        (everything); required]
+  --layerset-path TEXT  Custom path to load layerset INI from.
+Custom paths
+                        should be mounted to Docker via docker run -v ...
-  --ram INTEGER       Amount of RAM in GB available on the server running this
+  --ram INTEGER         Amount of RAM in GB available on the server running
-                      process.  [default: 4;required]
+                        this process.
+Used to determine appropriate osm2pgsql command via osm2pgsql-tuner.com API.  [default: 4;
+                        required]
-  --region TEXT       Region name matching the filename for data sourced from
+  --region TEXT         Region name matching the filename for data sourced
-                      Geofabrik. e.g. north-america/us  [default: (north-
+                        from Geofabrik. e.g. north-america/us  [default:
-                      america/us);required]
+                        (north-america/us); required]
   --subregion TEXT      Sub-region name matching the filename for data sourced
                         from Geofabrik. e.g. district-of-columbia  [default:
                         (district-of-columbia)]
   --srid TEXT           SRID for data in PostGIS.
-  --pgosm-date TEXT   Date of the data in YYYY-MM-DD format.
-Set to historic
+Defaults to 3857 --pgosm-date TEXT     Date of the data in YYYY-MM-DD format.
+If today
+                        (default), automatically downloads when files not
-                      date to load locally archived PBF/MD5 file, will fail if both files do not exist.
+                        found locally.
+Set to historic date to load locally archived PBF/MD5 file, will fail if both files do not exist.
   --language TEXT       Set default language in loaded OpenStreetMap data when
                         available.  e.g. 'en' or 'kn'.
-  --schema-name TEXT  Coming soon
+  --schema-name TEXT    Change the final schema name, defaults to 'osm'.
-  --skip-nested       When True, skips calculating nested admin polygons.
+  --skip-nested         When set, skips calculating nested admin polygons.
 Can
                         be time consuming on large regions.
-  --data-only         When True, skips running Sqitch and importing QGIS
+  --data-only           When set, skips running Sqitch and importing QGIS
                         Styles.
   --skip-dump           Skips the final pg_dump at the end.
 Useful for local
                         testing when not loading into more permanent instance.
   --debug               Enables additional log output --basepath TEXT       Debugging option.
 Used when testing locally and not
                         within Docker
   --help                Show this message and exit.
 ```

 An example of running with all current options, except `--basepath` which is only